-Mobile Telephones - Please switch your mobile telephones to silent whilst in the meeting
+Mobile Telephones - Please turn off your mobile telephone whilst in the meeting.

-Fire Procedure - in the event of a fire or other emergency a continuous alarm will sound and you will be advised by Council officers what action to take.
+Fire Procedure - In the event of a fire or other emergency, a continuous alarm will sound and you will be advised by Council officers what action to take.